bingson/WinGolems/Readme.md

 <p align="center"><img src="assets\Screens\CB_header.png" width="600"></p>

-The Command Box was originally conceived to alleviate the following issues:
+The Command Box was conceived to alleviate the following problems:

  * a lack of keyboard real-estate and mental bandwidth for assigning and remembering less frequently used operations;

-    - The CB lets users create meaningful keywords to execute commands, freeing them from having to rely on increasingly obscure and hard to remember keyboard shortcuts.
+    - The CB lets users create meaningful keywords to execute commands, freeing them from having to rely on increasingly obscure and hard to remember hotkeys.

     - The CB can be used to create interface layers active only when a particular CB is open.